geegatomar/Algorithms/README.md

 # Algorithms
-Basic Algorithms and their implementation in C and C++
+Basic and Advanced Algorithms and their implementation in C and C++